 As is turns out, there’s a brain-specific protein called AcPb that speeds recovery in promoting the healing power of sleep.
-That’s all well and good for science, but until there’s a cure based on this newfound knowledge we’ll stick to giving you some sleep tips to help you get the rest you need to recover as quickly as possible.
+That’s all well and good for science, but until there’s a cure based on this newfound knowledge we’ll stick to, giving you some sleep tips to help you get the rest you need to recover as quickly as possible.

-Prop your head up
+Prop your head up.

 Sinus pressure gets better when your head is elevated above your body.
-When you lie down, postnasal drip can build up making your throat sore and trigger a cough.
+When you lie down, postnasal drip can build up, making your throat sore and trigger a cough.
 Use your pillows to create a wedge that keeps you propped up, so you can breathe and sleep easier.

-Moisten the air
+Moisten the air.

-The air is much dryer in winter than the rest of the year, so using a humidifier can serve you well when sick.
+The air is much drier in winter than the rest of the year, so using a humidifier can serve you well when sick.
 Placing a humidifier or vaporizer a few feet from your bed can ease congestion by breaking up mucus so you can cough it out.
 Moist air can also help relieve the cough itself.

-Medicate with caution
+Medicate with caution.

 Some cold and flu remedies contain a decongestant called pseudoephedrine or ephedrine which produce a stimulating affect that is not very conducive to sleep.
 These decongestants are best used for daytime use while antihistamines have a drowsy action that goes well with getting the most rest you can.